-Kofu Castle (Tel: 055 227 6179), also known as Maizuru Castle, is located a short walk from Kofu Station on a hill, in a park area now known as Maizurujo Koen (Maizuru Castle Park).
+Kofu Castle (Tel: 055 227 6179), also known as Maizuru Castle in Kofu, Yamanashi Prefecture, is located a short walk from Kofu Station on a hill, in a park area now known as Maizurujo Koen (Maizuru Castle Park).

-Kofu Castle was built in 1583 by Tokugawa Ieyasu, one of the most influential men in Japanese history, and the founder of the Tokugawa dynasty.
+Kofu Castle was built in 1583 by Tokugawa Ieyasu, one of the most influential men in Japanese history, and the founder of the Tokugawa dynasty, which was to rule Japan from 1603 to 1867.
 Ieyasu was acting on the orders of the ruling strongman of the time - Toyotomi Hideyoshi.

 The castle was administered throughout the Edo Period (1603-1868) by a series of retainers and favorites of the Tokugawa, due to its strategic location on the road to Edo (Tokyo).